chrishalcrow/Skyrmions3D.jl/paper/paper.md

 $$
 E = \int_{\mathbb{R}^3} \left ( \left \lvert U^{-1} dU \right \rvert^2 + \left \lvert U^{-1} dU \wedge U^{-1} dU \right\rvert^2 \right) d^3 x
 $$
 in each homotopy class.
 The remarkable fact about the Skyrme model is that, despite its simplicity, the scattering and energy levels of skyrmions within the model accurately predict the observed properties of baryons when scales $F_\pi$, $e$, and $m_\pi$ (corresponding to the pion decay constant, Skyrme parameter, and tree-level pion mass repsectivey, determined via experiment) are introduced.
-As a result, there is hope that studying the skyrme model (and simple modification thereof) can shed light into the theory of nuclei.
+As a result, there is hope that studying the skyrme model (and simple modifications thereof) can shed light into the theory of nuclei.
 For a comprehensive background on skyrmions and the surrounding literature see [@Manton2004, @Manton2022].

 `Skyrmions3D.jl` implements a structure in Julia to describe numerically a skyrmion.
 It has
  - the discrete grid $(x_i, y_j, z_k)$ of spatial values at which the Skyrme field will be given,